 Honestly, that time I am looking for a breast pump that costs 300 pesos or less because that is all I got.

 My sister suggested for me to check at the supermarket since she got her pump for 100+ pesos.
 The pump that she is suggesting is ball type too, but, the milk goes directly to the bottle.
 That should be fine, but I have used that pump before.
-The pump that she’s talking about doesn’t suck much and the rubber suction got torn easily.
+The pump that she’s talking about doesn’t take much and the rubber suction gets torn easily.

 I have seen the same pump that my sis was talking about, but I decided to check out other pumps.
 The sales lady saw me confused.
 I found an affordable manual breast pump.

 She showed me how it works.
 I’m pretty amazed because she tried to pump her upper chest ( below the collar bone) and after three pumps her skin was suctioned well and it turned red somehow.
 Because of that, I believed that it is a nice pump.

 She also told me that it will stay suctioned and if it hurts I can release the suction by pressing the button.

 After the sales lady showed off how to use the pump, I decided to buy it.
 It’s just less than 280 pesos.

 I’m using it for two weeks now and it’s really nice.
 The only annoyance I’ve got is the suction rubber.
 It feels sticky recently and it’s quite slow in regaining the bubbled shape of it.